Meredith Lee

 Kathleen Conlee recalls her past, working in a monkey research facility.
 The experience was only the beginning of her work with animals, and led to her leading the fight to alleviate and end the suffering of animals in laboratories.
 Hear her story.

-Join us to help replace cruel, outdated animal experiments with innovative animal-free methods.
+It is time to replace cruel, outdated animal experiments with innovative animal-free methods.
 Sign a petition today.

 Meredith Lee/Humane World for Animals